-- 2. In the 'Subject Name' field, enter the SIP URI host name that you configured for the PSTN Gateway in Section 15.1.4 on page 154. - 3.
-Click Create CSR; a Certificate request is generated and displayed on the page. - 4.
-Copy the certificate from the line "----BEGIN CERTIFICATE" to "END CERTIFICATE REQUEST----" to a text file (such as Notepad), and then save it to a folder on your PC with the file name certreq.txt.
+- Copy the CSR from the line "----BEGIN CERTIFICATE" to "END CERTIFICATE REQUEST----" to a text file (such as Notepad), and then save it to a folder on your computer with the file name, certreq.txt. - 8.
+Open a Web browser and navigate to the Microsoft Certificates Services Web site at http://<certificate server>/CertSrv.